 Profile: Lucy Brown

+Installation and anit-form works develop over two stages; first stage weaving takes place in the studio on an egar frame loom.
+Second stage is when weaves are cut loose of the loom and transferred to a space where works are installed, extended and realised.
 Current works are using multiple selections of clothing, exploring bodily gestures as an extension of an emotion.
 There are themes around the unfinished and unresolved, meaning that works has are in a constant state of 'becoming'.